The 2025 FIFA Club World Cup: A New Era in Club Football

 The Global Stage: Teams, Groups, and Venues

-The tournament will be played across 12 stadiums in 11 U.S. cities, from Atlanta’s Mercedes-Benz Stadium to the iconic MetLife Stadium in New Jersey, where the final will be held on July 13.
-The group stage runs until June 26, with the knockout phase starting on June 28
+The tournament will take place across 12 stadiums in 11 U.S. cities.
+These include Atlanta’s Mercedes-Benz Stadium and the iconic MetLife Stadium in New Jersey, where the final will be held on July 13.
+The group stage will run until June 26, while the knockout phase will start on June 28.

 The lineup features a who's who of world football: